 Roasted Beet Hummus

-- Add water a little bit at a time to find desired consistency.
+- Add ice cold water a little bit at a time until desired consistency.
 You may use less than ¼ cup.
 Blend until smooth and taste for seasoning.